casid/jte/DOCUMENTATION.md

 @endfor
 ```

-Since jte 3.0 it is possible to use `@else` before `@endfor`.
-The `@else` content renders in case no elements where iterated over in the loop.
-This is useful to display empty state of lists without an additional `@if`.
+Since jte 3.0, it is possible to use `@else` before `@endfor`.
+The `@else` content renders in case no elements were iterated over in the loop.
+This is useful for displaying an empty list state without an additional `@if`.
 For example:

 ```html
 @for(var item : groceryList)